Education in Portugal: With secondary school credential

 Students must have studied the subjects for which they are entering to be prepared for the entrance exams, but they are not required to have previously specialised in any specific area at the secondary school.
 Students sit for one or more entrance exams, Concurso nacional for public institutions or Concurso local for private institutions.
 In addition to passing entrance exams, students must fulfil particular prerequisites for the chosen course.

 Enrollment is limited; each year the institution establishes the number of places available.
 This is called the numerus clausus.
 For the public institutions the exam scores count for the final evaluation, which includes the secondary school average marks.
 Then the students have to choose six institutions/courses they prefer to attend, in preferential order.
 The ones, who reach the marks needed to attend the desired institution/course, given the attributed vacant, will be admitted.
 This means that the students could not be admitted at its first or second choice, but be admitted at the third or even sixth choice.

-In some cases, those entering polytechnics or nursing and health technologies schools, should have some previous vocational training and preference will be given to applicants from the catchment area of the institution concerned.
+In some cases, those entering polytechnics or nursing and health technologies schools, should have some previous professional qualification and preference will be given to applicants from the catchment area of the institution concerned.
 From the academic year 2005/2006 onwards, access rules have enforced minimum grades of 95 (out of 200) in the national access examinations for all candidates in every sector of public higher education.
 In practical terms, and unlike what happened in the past, the new rule meant the exclusion of a large number of applicants who otherwise would have been admitted with negative grades to the less selective courses of some public institutions, and consequently lead to a number of available places for students left vacant every year in many courses.